Your browser doesn't support CSS Grid Layout. Unfortunately, you won't be able to see the examples.

 • On returning to school parents must take responsibility to help the child catch up on work missed.

-Home visits will be conducted by the Attendance Officer (Mrs Hulme) and the Head/Deputy if a pupil’s attendance is of concern.
+Home visits will be conducted by the Attendance Officer (Mrs Craven) and the Head/Deputy if a pupil’s attendance is of concern.
 The purpose of making home visits is to have a conversation with families about their young person’s attendance, complete a safeguarding check and offer support where applicable.

 Parents are invited into school to discuss attendance at 91% and 90% and below (Persistent absence).
 The discussion is to set targets for improvement and to ensure that things will improve quickly.
 Any barriers to good attendance are discussed.
 A parent contract will result.